Building Futures: The Campaign for SPA

 SPA's students, faculty, and alumni/ae are among the most exceptional in the country.
 The school’s innovative curriculum and its culture of engagement and intellectual curiosity are a testament to the ideals of a strong liberal arts education.

 But no school can thrive by resting on its laurels, and we recognize that SPA’s current physical plant is no longer an adequate home for this dynamic institution.
 The time has come to create the spaces that will fully support the extraordinary teaching and learning that happens every day at SPA.
 This is the vision that is at the heart of Building Futures: The Campaign for St. Paul Academy and Summit School.

 Huss Center for the Performing Arts (completed fall 2015)

-The Hugh K. Schilling Math and Science Center is the first and signature piece of a comprehensive, multi-year interior renovation of SPA’s entire Upper School, including classrooms, the library, faculty offices, and gathering spaces (see below).
+The Hugh K. Schilling Math and Science Center was the first and signature piece of a comprehensive, multi-year interior renovation of SPA’s Upper School (see below).

 upper school renovation (Construction completed in spring 2019)